mark-sed/ebe/readme.md

 Tools for advanced work and analysis of Ebe can be found in its own [repository](https://github.com/mark-sed/ebe-tools).

+# Bee language

+There is also another project, which uses Ebe.
+It's the Bee language and its compiler.
+The language is designed for file editing, compiles down to Ebel and aims to allow for quick file edits done by one line scripts.

+Bee-hs compiler can be previewed in its own [GitHub repository](https://github.com/mark-sed/bee-hs).

 # Contributing

-Contributions are not open until version 1.0.
+Contributions to the code base are/will be available from August 2022.

-Any bug reports or feature requests are more than welcome, for this please use the [issues](https://github.com/mark-sed/ebe/issues) section on GitHub.
+Also any bug reports or feature requests are more than welcome, for this please use the [issues](https://github.com/mark-sed/ebe/issues) section on GitHub.

 # Feedback